KiperTecnologia/kiper-sre-challenge/README.md

-This repository aims to provide a simple app in NodeJs with GraphQL that interacts with an external API.

 # The Test

 You must fork this repository and using your skills and knowledge, you must modify the application according to the requirements below: